PostgREST/postgrest-docs/docs/api.rst

 Note that the embedded ``directors`` is returned as a JSON object because of the "to-one" end.

-Since the table name is plural, we can be more accurate by singularizing it with an alias.
+Since the table name is plural, we can be more accurate by making it singular with an alias.

 .. tabs::